osman-developer/EmployeeMS/README.md

 2. Set up the database and configure the connection string in the `appsettings.json` file.
 3. Run the `update-database` command by heading into the Infrastructure project to make the Database.
 4. Build and run the application using Visual Studio or the .NET CLI.
+5. Navigate into the EmployeeMSClient app and run **npm install** to install the modules listed in the package.json file.

 ## Conclusion